-The updated profile will be an original document, composed essentially of two sections.
-The first section, consisting of Chapters 1 to 10, will present a situational analysis of the entire hotspot.
-This will form the basis for the prioritization and strategy, which will comprise the second section, consisting of Chapters 11 through 13.
-The second section will focus only on those species, sites and corridors that are prioritized for CEPF investment.
+The updated Ecosystem Profile will be an original document, composed essentially of two sections.
+The first section consists of Chapters 1-10, which will address the whole of the hotspot.
+These chapters will form the basis for the prioritization and strategy, which will comprise the second section, consisting of Chapters 11-13.
+The second section will focus only on those sites and corridors that are prioritized, also referred to as the geographic priorities for CEPF investment.